Why Choose Columbus Catholic Schools?

 Admissions Procedure

-- Complete the Preliminary Records Request Form.
+- Complete the Inquiry Form

-- Completion of application
+- Completion of all application materials

 - Student and parent interview

-Transfer Student Procedures:
+Transfer Student Procedures

 Columbus Catholic has thriving athletic and co-curricular programs, with some programs beginning in primary school.
 Columbus offers students numerous opportunities to explore their interests and showcase their talents.